Skip to main content

 note

 When it comes to choosing your cluster capacity, we recommend starting with the most cost-effective option - starting with the smallest cluster size and upgrading later.
-For example, to follow this guide you can start with a 1GB RAM and 1vCPU cluster.
 Also, keep in mind that Digital Ocean offers free credits for the new users to start building their projects.

 Connecting to Kubernetes cluster